Rayner wields the knife that could finish Starmer – but will she take the crown?

 Ms Rayner knew what she was doing; she has effectively signalled her intention to be a candidate to replace the prime minister.

-The only question now is if she overplayed her hand with her dramatic Commons intervention – or if she struck at exactly the right moment.
+The only question now is if she overplayed her hand with her dramatic Commons intervention – or whether she struck at exactly the right moment.

 Join our commenting forum